edgedb/easy-edgedb/README.md

 ```

 What if we want an annotation with a different name besides `title` and `description`?
-That's easy, just use `abstract annotation` and give it a name.
+That's easy, just declare with `abstract annotation` inside the schema and give it a name.
 We want to add a warning so that's what we'll call it:

 ```
 abstract annotation warning;
 ```

-We'll imagine that it is important to know that `Castle` types should be used instead of `OtherPlace` for not just castles, but castle towns too.
-Thanks to the new abstract annotation, now `OtherPlace` has the following two annotations:
+We'll imagine that it is important to use `Castle` instead of `OtherPlace` for not just castles, but castle towns too.
+Thanks to the new abstract annotation, now `OtherPlace` gives that information along with the other annotation:

 ```
 type OtherPlace extending Place {